gpetters94/Shades-of-gray-theme/README.md

 ### Inkscape

-Original colored icons in *Inkscape* are hard to identify in dark themes.
+Original colored icons in older versions of *Inkscape* are hard to identify in dark themes.
 The file `icon.svg` in folder `Inkscape-icons` contains bright icons.
 To use them in *Inkscape*, the file must be stored in this directory:

 `~/.config/inkscape/icons/icons.svg`

 > **Note:** not all symbols can be customized because Inkscape is partly using standard GTK symbols ([&#x1f41e;](https://bugs.launchpad.net/inkscape/+bug/789804)).

+As of version 1.0 of Inkscape, this is obsolete.

 ### GoldenDict